 Another one of the foundations is building my list.
 Adding new people who subscribe to your blog and finding new ways to do that.
 Yes, its something that you need to set up and kind of let run to some degree, but its a day-by-day thing.
-Everyday as you add to your list, whether they are Twitter followers, RSS subscribers, or email subscribers, as you grow your network your influence grows and your potential to have bigger impact and bigger launch
+Every day as you add to your list, whether they are Twitter followers, RSS subscribers, or email subscribers, as you grow your network your influence grows and your potential to have a bigger impact and bigger launch.

 The point is to get you to think about what you can do today and tomorrow that will get you closer to your ultimate goals.

-Set yourself some tasks this week, just little things;
+Set yourself some tasks this week, just little things like–

 Note: Articles by Heather may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.